The tapestry of identity

 Watch your character, it becomes your destiny.

-Realising the Good
+Realising the good

 Different is good.
 Different drives creativity, innovation and change for the better.
 It was only just over 100 years ago that women around the world were not allowed to vote because of stereotypes like “Women are likely to be affected by gusts and waves of sentiment.”